 The Tattooist of Auschwitz certainly lives up to the Instagram/global hype that it thoroughly deserves.
 This story based on true events was raw, impactful, and painfully real.

 Disclosure: I am part of an affiliate program which means that I may earn a small commission if you purchase through my affiliate links at no additional cost to you.

 Genre: Historical Fiction

 Pages: 272 (paperback)

 “If you wake up in the morning, it is a good day.”

-Lale was a Slovakian Jew, transported to Auschwitz-Birkenau in 1942.
+Lale Sokolov was a Slovakian Jew, transported to Auschwitz-Birkenau in 1942.
 Imprisoned for more than two and a half years, Lale was given the job of ‘Tätowierer’ tasked with inflicting pain and permanence on his fellow camp mates.
-Of the thousands of numbers he etched, the was one he could never forget: 34902 belonging to Gita – the woman he fell in love with and vowed to live for.
+Of the thousands of numbers he etched, there was one he could never forget: 34902 belonging to Gita – the woman he fell in love with and vowed to live for.